Matrix Completion Methods for Causal Panel Data Models: The Matrix Completion with Nuclear Norm Minimization Estimator

-studied by \cite{mazumder2010spectral}, with the penalty factor $\lambda$ chosen through cross-validation that will be described at the end of this section.
+Compared to the setting studied by \cite{candes2009exact, candes2010matrix, mazumder2010spectral}, we include the fixed effects $\Gamma$ and $\Delta$.
+Although formally the fixed effects can be subsumed in the matrix $\bl$ ($\Gamma\id_T^\top$ and $\id_N \Delta^\top$ are both rank one matrices), in practice, including these fixed effects separately and not regularizing them greatly improves the quality of the imputations.
+This is partly because compared to the settings studied in the matrix completion literature the fraction of observed values is relatively high, and so these fixed effects can be estimated accurately.
+The penalty factor $\lambda$ will be chosen through cross-validation that will be described at the end of this section.
 We will call this the Matrix-Completion with Nuclear Norm Minimization (MC-NNM) estimator.

 Other commonly used Schatten norms would not work as well for this specific problem.
-For example, the Fr\"obenius norm on the penalty term would not have been suitable for estimating $\bl^*$ in the case with missing entries because the solution for $L_{it}$ for $(i,t)\in\calm$ is always zero (which follows directly from the representation of $\|\bl\|_F=\sum_{i,t}L_{it}^2$).
+For example, the Fr\"obenius norm on the penalty term would not have been suitable for estimating $\bl^*$ in the case with missing entries because the solution for $L_{it}$ for $(i,t)\in\calm$ is always zero (which follows directly from the representation of $\|\bl\|_F=\sum_{(i,t)\in[N]\times[T]}L_{it}^2$).
 The rank norm is not computationally feasible for large $N$ and $T$ if the cardinality and complexity of the set $\calm$ are substantial.
-Formally, the problem is NP-hard.
-In contrast, a major advantage of using the nuclear norm is that the resulting estimator can be computed using fast convex optimization programs, e.g. the SOFT-IMPUTE algorithm by \citet{mazumder2010spectral} that will be described next.
+Formally, the optimization problem withs the rank norm is NP-hard.
+In contrast, a major advantage of using the nuclear norm is that the resulting estimator can be computed using fast convex optimization programs, e.g. the {\sc soft-impute} algorithm by \citet{mazumder2010spectral} that will be described next.

-\paragraph{Calculating the Estimator:} The algorithm for calculating our estimator (in the case without additional covariates) goes as follows.
+\paragraph{Calculating the Estimator:} For simplicity, let us first assume that there are no fixed effects (so that we do not need to estimate $\Gamma$ and $\Delta$).
+The algorithm for calculating our estimator goes as follows.
 Given the SVD for $\ba$, $\ba=\bs\bSigma\br^\top$, with singular values $\sigma_1(\ba),\ldots,\sigma_{\min(N,T)}(\ba)$, define the matrix shrinkage operator

 where $\tilde\bSigma$ is equal to $\bSigma$ with the $i$-th singular value $\sigma_i(\ba)$ replaced by $\max(\sigma_i(\ba)-\lambda,0)$.
 Now start with the initial choice $\bl_1(\lambda,\calo)=\bp_\calo(\by)$.
 Then for $k=1,2,\ldots,$ define,